-2 Zig-zag ribbon evolution
+2 Zig-Zag Ribbon Evolution

-Previously, it was suggested that DNA tile assemblies could in principle evolve through cycles of crystal growth and splitting (Schulman and Winfree 2005) (Fig. 1).
+Previously, it was suggested that DNA tile assemblies could in principle evolve through cycles of crystal growth and splitting [25] (Figure 1).
 The zig-zag tile set described in that work produces ribbon-like crystals that copy information along the length of the crystal.
 The tile set includes a group of square tiles, and two rectangular tiles called double tiles.
-Logical representations of the tiles that comprise a basic zig-zag ribbon are shown in Fig. 2a.
+Logical representations of the tiles that comprise a basic zigzag ribbon are shown in Figure 2(a).

-When growth occurs according to the tile assembly model, tiles are added to a ribbon in a zig-zag pattern shown in Fig. 2b.
+When growth occurs according to the tile assembly model, tiles are added to a ribbon in a zig-zag pattern shown in Figure 2(b).
 Only tiles that match at least two edges can attach.
 Given this constraint, the design of the tiles is such that at any moment there is just one tile that may be added to each end of the ribbon.
 The addition of each new row can be viewed as the copying of the information in the previous row.
-Using the tile set shown in Fig. 2a, this copying is trivial-only one sequence type is possible.
+Using the tile set shown in Figure 2(a), this copying is trivial - only one sequence type is possible.
 However, the requirement that a tile attach by two bonds means that it must match both its vertical neighbor, either above and below, and its horizontal neighbor, to the left or right.
-In the case that several tile types may match the vertical neighbor, as shown in Fig. 2c, only the tile type that already appears in the row will match the horizontal neighbor.
-Only this tile can be added, so that information is inherited from layer to layer.
-As an example, the tile set shown in Fig. 2c has two tiles for each position and therefore can propagate one of four strings.
-This construction can be generalized to an additional number of bits by adding tiles to the tile set in Fig. $2c-2^{n}$ sequences can be propagated by a tile set containing 4n + 2 tiles.
-Further, a related tile set containing only six tiles can copy binary sequences of arbitrary width.
+In the case that several tile types may

-Fig. 1 The zig-zag crystal life cycle.
+Fig. 1.
+The zig-zag crystal life cycle.
 Zig-zag crystals grow by copying their sequences of DNA tiles.
-Reproduction occurs when a crystal is broken by external mechanical force (e.g., shearing, as shown in the upper right of the test tube).
+Reproduction occurs when a crystal is broken by external mechanical force (e.g. shearing, as shown in the upper right of the test tube).
 The small crystals that are the result of division (center) continue growing, and eventually become large enough (top left) to split again.
 The materials required for growth (tiles) are constantly replenished by an inward flow, while an outward flow removes slow-growing crystals from the population.
 Occasional mutations are propagated during growth and are eventually replicated.
-Similarly, new assemblies are occasionally generated assemblies can also grow and reproduce
+Similarly, new assemblies are occasionally generated spontaneously (lower left) from single tiles.
+Once they reach a certain size, these spontaneously generated assemblies can also grow and reproduce.